Home » Próxima Estación - Esperanza

 Going To Isla Del Sol

-After seeing full buses of gringos heading to Copacabana, Bolivia, I think it is safe to say the place changed quite a lot since we were there in 2002.
+I think it is safe to say Copacabana has changed quite a bit since our first visit in 2002.
 New hotels, high-rise buildings by the lake, tour operators and casa de cambio everywhere confirmed my first impression.
-The world has discovered Lake Titicaca.

 Worth the altitude sickness.